 “One of Italy’s finest guitarists, a very active performer on the two shores of the Atlantic Ocean, a thoughtful musician and a wonderful pedagogue.” – Lorenzo Micheli, internationally renowned concert artist and master teacher

 Italian guitarist Nicolò Spera brings to his teaching and performing a unique synthesis of European and American traditions.
 Spera is one of the few guitarists in the world to perform on both six-string and ten-string guitars, as well as on theorbo.
 His wide-ranging repertoire includes the extraordinary music of the Franco-Andalusian composer Maurice Ohana.
-He has given lectures on the music of Ohana at different institutions and festivals, including the Mediterranean Guitar Festival, Arizona State University, and the Conservatorio della Svizzera Italiana.
+He has given lectures on the music of Ohana at different institutions and festivals, including the Mediterranean Guitar Festival, Arizona State University, Conservatorio della Svizzera Italiana, Conservatorio Giuseppe Verdi in Milan, San Francisco Conservatory, and the University of Surrey for the launch of the International Guitar Research Centre.
 His CD of Ohana’s complete works for solo guitar (Soundset Recordings), presenting the world première recording of Estelas, was awarded the 5-stars “Disco del mese” review by Seicorde, the major Italian classical guitar magazine, and it was described as “un disco di altissimo valore.”

 Spera is equally at home in outreach concerts for the young, masterclasses for all ages, solo recitals and concerti with orchestra.
 As a soloist, he has performed with conductors Andrés Cárdenes, Alejandro Gómez Guillén, Cynthia Katsarelis, and Leonardo Vordoni.
 About his performance of Rodrigo’s Concierto de Aranjuez, Robin McNeil wrote: “I have heard this piece performed several times, and the performance that Nicolò Spera gave was the best I have ever heard.
 First of all Spera is a virtuoso guitar player, and second, he is a superb musician.”
 (OpusColorado)